Doris Marsh

-Doris Marsh was a pitcher who played in the All-American Girls Professional Baseball League.
+Doris Marsh was a pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right handed.

 Marsh spent a season with the Fort Wayne Daisies in 1945 and made three pitching appearances.
 She posted a 0–2 record with a 3.18 ERA in 17.0 innings of work, striking out two, while walking eight and hitting one batter.
 At the plate, she went hitless in five at-bats.

-The AAGPBL folded in 1954, but there is a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York since November 5, 1988, that honors the entire league rather than any individual figure.
+The AAGPBL folded in 1954, but there is a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, since November 5, 1988, that honors the entire league rather than any individual figure.